tdb/maildirarc/README.md

  * The delivery date is taken by looking first at the `Delivery-date` header.
 If that doesn't exist it next looks at the latest `Received` header.
-It never looks at the `Date` header since this may be bogus or invalid.
+As a last resort it looks at the `Date` header, which although not ideal (because it could be bogus or invalid) it might be the only header in a sent items folder.
 If a date cannot be parsed or isn't found at all Maildirarc will abort.

  * The sender's email address is obtained by looking at these headers in order: `Return-path`, `From`, `Sender`, `Reply-To`.
 If it fails